AI-Powered Field Filling

 AI-powered field filling solves the core problem of document-based paperwork: you have data in one place (a resume, a prior form, a medical record, a bank statement) and need to get it into another place (a new form with different field names, layouts, and format requirements).
 The AI reads both documents, figures out what maps to what, converts formats as needed, and fills the form - without you manually reading one document and typing into another.

-The AI works from the form's complete field inventory — field names, labels, types, page numbers, maximum lengths, dropdown choices — and the source document's text, segmented to the pages most relevant to each section of the form.
+The AI works from the form's complete field inventory: field names, labels, types, page numbers, maximum lengths, dropdown choices.
+Source document content is segmented to the pages most relevant to each section of the form.
 Related fields are filled in parallel groups rather than one at a time, which is why a 100-field mortgage application completes in about the same time as a 10-field cover sheet.
 Fields with dependencies (spousal information that only applies if "Married" is checked, sub-fields that activate only when a parent answer is "Yes") are handled with explicit conditional rules rather than by assuming all fields should be filled.

 The result is a filled form where the human's job is reviewing and correcting the 2-5 fields the AI flagged as uncertain - not re-typing everything from scratch.